Pi-Eatery/saas-starter/README.md

 stripe listen --forward-to localhost:3000/api/stripe/webhook
 ```

-## Testing Payments

-To test Stripe payments, use the following test card details:

-- Card Number: `4242 4242 4242 4242`
-- Expiration: Any future date
-- CVC: Any 3-digit number

 ## Going to Production

 When you're ready to deploy your SaaS application to production, follow these steps: